3d printing in prosthetics: The Future of 3D Printing

-3d printing in prosthetics: In the prosthetics industry, 3D printing stands to benefit greatly as it offers numerous advantages on a larger scale.
-I am familiar with 3D printing and am better able to comprehend its benefits.
+3D printing in prosthetics: In the prosthetics industry, 3D printing stands to benefit significantly, offering numerous advantages on a larger scale.
+I am familiar with 3D printing and have a better understanding of its benefits.

 The Benefits of 3D Printing for Prosthetics